7Wj9ncEz/Ankhnowledge/doc/stylesheet.md

 ##11.
 Coding language

-###The program code must be made in English in it's entirety.
+###The program code must be made in English in its entirety.